stefanobianda/stefanobianda.github.io/_jobs/J6Viseca.md

 ## Achievements

-### Budget control and meeting deadlines
+### Monitoring the budget and release planning
 Successfully managed conflicts and ensured customer satisfaction within timelines and budgets despite changes in project schedules and priorities (ERP ServiceNow).

-When the company introduced ITIL and ServiceNow, I highlighted to my superiors that the process conflicted with Agile, particularly for website development.
+When the company introduced ITIL and ServiceNow, costs and production releases were under control.

+I highlighted to my superiors that the process conflicted with Agile, particularly for website development.
 They didn't listen and forced me to follow the defined process.
-Delays in implementing simple changes led to us losing website development projects.
+Delays in implementing simple changes led to the loss of website development projects.

 ### Standardization of the development process and automation
 Standardized the development process and automated it through a shared CI/CD pipeline for Java, .NET, .NET Core, TypeScript, Python, and Docker images